ninathumser/IntroPythonForDS/README.md

 This is a change I try for test reasons!
+Hmmmm...

 # Intro to Python For Data Science
 This repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas.